Vyral/base-template/_posts/2019-02-15-how-vanessa-pollock-has-built-a-real-estate-business-that-fulfills-her.md

 31:50- How to contact Vanessa if you or someone you know has any real estate needs in her area.

 Thanks again to Vanessa for joining me.
 If you have any questions for me in the meantime about anything we discussed here or anything else relating to your real estate career, don’t hesitate to give us a call or send us an email.
-We look forward to hearing from you soon.<br>
+We look forward to hearing from you soon.